worldthem/drupal-8-simple-ajaxa-call/README.md

 ```

 ###### where
-   -- 'type' - is a module name, your module name
+   -'type' - is a module name, your module name